gretaivan/DateWithAngular/README.md

 - created `UserDTO` that is an object to be returned post login or registration
 - implements JWT token in the `AcountController`, updates login and register methods to return user object with token
 - added token string for development environment, that can be sent to the remote repo `appsettings.Development.json`
+- installed microsoft api core jwt bearer, added protected routers to the  `UserController`
+- added middleware in the `Startup.cs` dependency injection `ConfigureServices()` to add the JwtBearerService with the required config and `Configure()` method `UseAuthentication` between corse and authorization and sequence is important.

 #### Client